lamabiker/atom-ember-cli-helper/README.md

 - [ ] Give some sort of visual feedback about the running command when the panel is minimized
 - [x] Include a panel for running the file generators
 - [x] Add convenience shortcuts to switch between component and template (and route and ...)
-- [ ] Add option to enter components when clicking CMD+DOWN over {{forms/super-select ... }} --> opens components/forms/super-select.js
+- [x] Add option to enter components when clicking something over {{forms/super-select ... }} --> opens components/forms/super-select.js

 ## Troubleshooting